Share this article

 They’re feeling stressed or anxious

-Licking can comfort dogs, particularly in stressful situations, as it triggers the release of endorphins which help calm them down.
+Licking can help to comfort dogs, particularly in stressful situations, as it triggers the release of endorphins which help to calm them down.
 If they’re feeling anxious, this licking might feel quite urgent and compulsive, and could extend to furniture or even themselves.

 They’re in pain

-Sometimes licking is a way to soothe pain, so if your pup’s licking both your hands and a specific part of their body, it might be worth going for a check-up at the vet.
+Sometimes licking is a way to soothe pain, so if your pup is licking both your hands and a specific part of their body, it might be worth going for a check-up at the vet.

 Why do dogs lick hands?
 When to worry

-If your dog licks your hands when you’re petting them, it’s probably just their way of showing affection and repaying the favor.
-However, compulsive, obsessive, or excessive licking may be a sign they are suffering from a disorder like pica, anxiety, or stomach issues.
-This is particularly true if your dog is licking themselves as well as you, and is worth a trip to the vet to get everything straightened out.
+If your dog licks your hands when you’re petting them, it’s probably just their way of showing affection and returning the greeting.
+However, compulsive, obsessive, or excessive licking might be a sign they are suffering from a disorder such as pica, anxiety, or stomach issues.
+This is particularly true if your dog is licking themselves as well as you, and is worth a trip to the vet to get them checked out.

 How to stop your dog from licking your hands